 "It was like a phantom swooped in in the eleventh hour and killed the sale."

 We've all been there...You had a series of great meetings.
 You built rapport and developed a strong, trusted relationship.
 You uncovered (and got agreement) on the buyer's needs—needs that they didn't even know they had.
-You spent days working with your delivery team to scope the project and craft the proposal.
+You spent days working with your delivery team to scope the project and write the proposal.
 You sent it off to your contact and called him at the time you had scheduled to review it:

 Buyer: "Thanks for putting this together.
 You've really hit the nail on the head outlining our company’s needs.
 I like the phase-by-phase approach you're proposing, allowing us to make adjustments along the way.
 I just need to have Brian take a look and give the green light."

 Buyer: "Oh, Brian's our CTO.
 If we're going to move forward with the project, he'd be involved in the actual implementation and making sure it gets rolled out to all of our reps."